FATF’s Asia Pacific Group keeps Pakistan in the enhanced follow up list

 The FATF says that Pakistan has not made any major progress to counter terror funding on its soil.
 The plenary and sub-group meeting of the Financial Action Task Force (FATF) will be held between October 21 and 23.

 Pakistan would require the support of 12 members to get out of the grey list.
 In this context the approach by the US would be extremely crucial.
-However the chances of Pakistan being downgraded to the black list is remote owing to the fact that it has the support of China, Turkey and Malaysia.
-Pakistan needs the support of just three members to stay out of the black list.
+However the chances of Pakistan being downgraded to the blacklist is remote owing to the fact that it has the support of China, Turkey and Malaysia.
+Pakistan needs the support of just three members to stay out of the blacklist.

 FATF all set to decide on Pakistan's grey list status in virtual meeting